-Determining which SAQ is appropriate for youThere are 9 different SAQs a merchant must choose from, depending on the way you process, store, or handle credit and debit cards.
-For example, if you do not have a storefront and all your products are sold online through a third party, you probably qualify for SAQ A or SAQ A EP.
-If you have a storefront that processes credit cards through the Internet and you also store customer credit card data, you are probably an SAQ D merchant.
+Determining which SAQ is appropriate for youThere are 9 different SAQs a merchant can choose from.
+How you process credit cards and handle cardholder data determines which SAQ your business needs to fill out.
+For example, if you don't have a storefront and all your products are sold online through a third party, you probably qualify for SAQ A or SAQ A-EP.
+If you do have a storefront that processes credit cards through the Internet and you also store customer credit card data, you're probably an SAQ D merchant.

 SEE ALSO: Updating to PCI 3.2 SAQs: The Changes You Should Know

-Why is this a requirement?The Self-Assessment Questionnaire isn’t just a roadmap to compliance, it’s a roadmap to great security!
+Why is this a requirement?The Self-Assessment Questionnaire isn’t just a roadmap to compliance; it’s a roadmap to better security.
 Filling out a PCI SAQ is the best way to make sure you aren’t missing any business security requirements.
-In addition, merchant processors don’t want to work with insecure businesses, so they typically require each merchant to provide their SAQ as proof of payment security.
+In addition, merchant processors don’t want to work with insecure businesses, so they typically require each merchant to provide a PCI SAQ as proof of payment security.

 SEE ALSO: PCI FAQ